damienbod/ElasticsearchCRUD/README.md

 <strong>Examples:</strong>

+<a href="http://damienbod.com/2015/11/17/using-elasticsearch-with-asp-net-5-dnxcore50/">Using Elasticsearch with ASP.NET 5 dnxcore50</a>

+This examples shows how to do a simple search using ASP.NET 5 dnxcore

 <a href="https://github.com/damienbod/WebSearchWithElasticsearch">Simple autocomplete search </a>

 This examples shows how to do a simple search using an MVC application with jQuery autocomplete and Elasticsearch simple documents .